jhpyle/docassemble/demo.md

 ...
 {% endhighlight %}

-## The basic-questions.yaml file
+### The basic-questions.yml file

-Many of the questions are defined in the `basic-questions.yaml` file.
+Many of the questions asked in the demonstration interview do not need to be defined in the [YAML] source file because they are already defined in the `basic-questions.yaml` file.
 Here is an annotated guide to how this file works.

 {% highlight yaml %}
 metadata: